 - Region 8: Michigan, Minnesota, Nebraska, N. Dakota, S. Dakota, and Wisconsin

 - Region 9: Alaska, Nevada, California, Hawaii, Oregon, and Washington

 - Region 10: Colorado, Idaho, Montana, Wyoming, and Utah

 Section 5.05 Additional Directors: The Additional Directors shall be as follows:

-The Educators’ Representative must be a full-time educator in order to hold their respective position and be in good standing.
-In the event the individual ceases to be a full-time educator, he or she immediately forfeit his or her position.
+- The Educators’ Representative must be a full-time educator in order to hold their respective position and be in good standing.
+In the event the individual ceases to be a full-time educator, he or she immediately forfeits his or her position.

 The positions on the Board to be removed shall be by attrition upon the expiration of the term of office as set forth in these by-laws.

 Section 5.06 Appointment of Additional Directors:

 The Board may appoint additional directors for such term and for such purpose as the Board may determine.
 Any such appointments may be with or without the power to vote as the Board may determine and shall be documented in the minutes at the conclusion of every NASRO annual meeting.